The Global Financial Inclusion Index Methodology

 As a leader in global financial services, Principal is committed to helping more individuals, businesses, and communities become more financially secure.
 When we launched our first Global Financial Inclusion Index in 2022, our aim was to gain greater insight into the levers that enable and inhibit financial inclusion in different markets around the world.
 The drive to explore this theme is rooted in our belief that financial inclusion sits at the heart of financial security and global economic progress.

-While we’ve made great strides in improving financial security for more people, recent events—the ongoing impact of the pandemic, war in Ukraine, commodity scarcity, rising inflation—have also revealed fragile economic footing for the financially insecure, resulting in increased poverty rates and a widening wealth and income gap.
+While we’ve made great strides in improving financial security for more people, recent economic headwinds have also revealed a fragile economic footing for the financially insecure, resulting in increased poverty rates and a widening wealth and income gap.

 To progress toward greater financial security, it’s important to first measure and understand financial inclusion.
-It’s why we’ve partnered with Cebr to develop the Global Financial Inclusion Index to measure the degree to which people have access to useful and affordable financial products and services.
+It’s why we’ve partnered with Cebr to develop the Global Financial Inclusion Index to monitor the dynamics of financial inclusion across the globe through both downturns and periods of prosperity.
 By using data-driven insights like those found in the Index, we can help identify the structural gaps and clear opportunities to improve financial inclusion globally—ultimately building a more productive and protected workforce and society.

 How will Principal use the results?